Apjuve/Elect-commerce/README.md

 ## Description

-This application allows the user to create and edit notes.
-It was built with JavaScript, Node.js, Express, and Heroku.
-When the user navigates to the application, they see a landing page with a "Get Started" button.
-From there, they can navigate to the note taking page and start creating notes.
-Only notes with a title and body can be saved.
-Once a note is created and saved, the user can click on it in the notes list to reopen and edit that note.
+This application allows the user to manage the database of an e-commerce store.
+Users can keep track of stock, update items in the db, remove items, and add new items.
+This is all done from the command line using Node.js, Express, MySQL, and Sequelize.

 ## Technologies
-* HTML
-* CSS
-* Express
-* UUID V4
-* Heroku
 * JavaScript
 * Node.js
+* SQL
+* Express
+* dotenv
+* Sequelize
+* MySQL2 npm package

 ## Functionality